bradchesney79/effortless-hs256-jwt/README.md

 - Allow you to read token claims
 - Allow you to validate a token
 - Allow you to revoke a token
+- Allow you to temporarily or permanently revoke all tokens associated with an identified user

 ## Step 1 Install: